JAC HARTJE

 Jac is a strong advocate for accessible arts programs and spends their free time heading up Rookie Artists Inc. The aim of this organisation is to deliver contemporary arts engagement opportunities for both artists and the community.
 Now in its fourth year the team at Rookie have delivered numerous exhibitions from their shop space and two Cut + Paste festivals.

-They also love to engage with other artists through collaborative projects working on print exchanges, large scale works for City of Bendigo and La Trobe Art Institute, and an upcoming group exhibition.
+They also love to engage with other artists through collaborative projects working on print exchanges, large scale works for City of Bendigo and La Trobe Art Institute, and an upcoming festival exhibition.

 Cut + Paste Opening 2024